Ansari-Muskan01/SQL/Intro.md

 **Definition:**
 Data is a collection of raw facts and information that can be stored, processed, and analyzed to generate meaningful information.

-**In Simple Words:**
-Data means raw facts or values that describe something.

 ---